manniwood/cl4pg/README.md

 about the rows coming *out* of the SQL?
 How do those create an instance of ImmutableUser?

-The second argument of `pgSession.selectOneF` is the return type, so Cl4pg knows what type of bean it is trying to return.
+The second argument of `pgSession.selectOne_` is the return type, so Cl4pg knows what type of bean it is trying to return.
 It then looks at the return column types, in the order given, using `ResultSetMetaData.getColumnClassName()`.
 So in our example,